stelemme/microservice-op-shortest-path/README.md

 ```
 flask --app flaskr run
 ```
-**IMPORTANT**: Add to the root of the Microservice a new folders: "base-files".
-In this folder, the IFC-files will be temporarily saved during the calculations.
 ## Using the Microservice
 The functionality of this Microservice can be acces via the following endpoint.